 When it comes to root pruning, make sure you only trim the thread roots, not the tap roots.
 The tap roots will be the larger roots and the thread roots will be the small roots that grow off it.
 Simply gently pry the tap roots apart and lightly trim no more than one-third of the thread roots.
 You shouldn’t shorten the tap roots at all during this process.
 Note, most plants will tolerate a light root prune but a few varieties of plants don’t like their roots disturbed, so double check depending on the type of plant you have.

 Once I finished trimming the roots, I poured some diluted Seasol over the root ball to help reduce plant shock and keep the plant happy as possible during the transplant.
 I had the new pots ready to go in the right position, with soil in the bottom and a light sprinkle of natural fertiliser.
-These pots are quite heavy and when planted with a small tree and soil, it’s quite heavy.
+These pots are quite heavy and when planted with a small tree and soil, it’s even heavy.
 So, save your back and make sure you have them positioned in the right spot before you plant up.

 I then placed the plant into its new pot and topped with fresh soil, making sure the soil level was the same as it was previously.
 I then gave the plants another drink of Seasol to help settle the roots and remove any air bubbles.